TuncayArican/FrontedNew/README.md

 # FrontendNew2022
-This is the begining od my Full-Stack Developer Journey
+This is the begining of my Full-Stack Developer Journey